hudson-trading/corral/doc/05_reference.md

 * `Task<void> openNursery(Nursery*& ptr)`
   : Opens a new nursery, and sets `ptr` to point to it.
-  The nursery remains open until the task is cancelled, and `ptr` will be reset to null at that point.
+  The nursery remains open until the task is cancelled, and `ptr` will be reset to null after all tasks in the nursery complete or cancel and the nursery closes.

 ### UnsafeNursery